danctorres/nilm_industry/README.md

 > The dissertation titled "Low-Frequency Unsupervised Non-Intrusive Load Monitoring for Industrial Loads" focuses on developing innovative techniques for monitoring industrial loads.

-> The main contribution of the dissertation is the development of a novel method for nilm, called Multi-Modal Functional Matrix Factorization with Numerical and Metaheuristic Optimization and with Kalman Filtering.
+> Main contribution: development of a novel method for nilm, called Multi-Modal Functional Matrix Factorization with Ensemble of Numerical and Metaheuristic Optimization and Kalman Filtering.

 > Code developed in MATLAB, Python and C++.